kibotrel/42-SnowCrash/level06/Ressources/README.md

   -rwxr-x---  1 flag06 level06  356 Mar  5  2016 level06.php
 ```

-Both files belongs to `flag06` who has the right to execute `getflag`.
+Both files belong to `flag06` who has the right to execute `getflag`.
 So, like previous levels, we simply need to tinker our file content to call it and retrieve the flag.

 ```shell
   $> echo '[x {${exec(getflag)}}]' > /tmp/getflag